 - 2 cups water

 Add 2 cups water to the pressure cooking pot.
-Add a steamer basket in the pressure cooking pot, and stack the corn inside the basket.
+Place a steamer basket in the pressure cooking pot, and stack the corn inside the basket.
 If needed, you can break the ears of corn in half to help them fit better inside the cooking pot.

-Lock the lid in place, select High Pressure and 2 - 3 minutes cook time*.
-When beep sounds, turn off pressure cooker and do a quick pressure release.
-When valve drops carefully remove lid.
+When the cook time ends, turn off the pressure cooker and do a quick pressure release.
+When the valve drops, carefully remove lid.